wen-l-liu/HotSpot/README.md

 # HotSpot

 ## Overview
 HotSpot is a web application built with Django that allows fans of hot sauce to discover, review, and shop from a curated selection of hot sauces.
 The platform combines a modern, responsive design using Bootstrap with robust user features, including authentication, product reviews, and admin management.
 The site features a Products page with a collection of items with reviews, and a Blogs page with user-generated content such as recipes and other hot sauce-related content.
-With the full CRUD functionality of Product Reviews and Blog comments, users can easily create, read, update, and delete reviews efficiently.
+With full CRUD functionality for product reviews and blog comments, users can easily create, read, update, and delete feedback.

 ## Table of Contents